NSS-Day-Cohort-55/client-side-mastery/book-1-yellow-brick-code/chapters/HTML_LAYOUT_COMPONENTS.md

 1. Text with background color/image - ensure the copy (text color) has good contrast and is legible.
 Included with Chrome Dev Tools is an Audit panel.
 Run an Audit on the page and determine if the text color has appropriate contrast.
 More information: https://developer.chrome.com/docs/devtools/accessibility/reference/

-Once you complete this part, push your project to GitHub.
+> Once you complete this part, add and commit your changes, then push your project to GitHub.

 ## Coffee Houses Text and Background Colors